 No way, shape, matter, or form.

-They know Julian Assan.
+They know Julian Assange.

-There's too much in wiki leaks that is coming that has tipped them off that they're dead, that they're about to be exposed.
+There's too much in WikiLeaks that is coming that has tipped them off that they're dead, that they're about to be exposed.

 And that is more than anything else.